About

 As a ghostwriter and book doctor, his nonfiction work has encompassed subjects as diverse as wildlife biology, weight loss, business advice and personal memoir, and his fiction work has included mainstream fiction, science fiction and fantasy, and historical fiction.

-When he’s isn’t writing or editing, Doug is likely to be listening to something from his vast collection of vinyl, hiking the Rocky Mountains with his wife or preparing for a visit from his two daughters (and thanking the universe that they go to college only an hour away).
+When he’s isn’t writing or editing, Doug is likely to be listening to something from his vast collection of vinyl, hiking the Rocky Mountains with his wife or preparing for a visit from his two daughters.